-If you've been working out at our Gyrotonics & Pilates Hub before, you can just pay the Trainer & sign-up in the Gyrotonics & Pilates Hub, Gym or Workshop directly in advance.
+If you've been working out at our Pilates Hub before, you can just pay the Trainer & sign-up directly in advance.
 One may not pay their fees and start on the same day; fees must be paid in advance of a member's commencement date.

-If it's the first time you are joining the Gyrotonics & Pilates Hub, just walk into the Hub and any of the Trainers will guide you through the formalities.
+If it's the first time you are joining Pilates Hub, just walk in and any of the Trainers will guide you through the formalities.

-Upon being a member at the Gyrotonics & Pilates Hub at Body Art, the following will apply to you.
+Upon being a member at the Pilates Hub the following will apply to you.

 - You will receive an ID Card from your Trainer on the day you commence your term, which you will need to produce whenever you take a session.
 Once the commencement date of your class has been fixed, it cannot be changed for any reason.

-- You will get the most out of the Hub with 3 sessions a week.
+- You will get the most out of your Pilates Hub membership with 3 sessions a week.
 If your goal is to lose weight, combine this with regular aerobic / cardio exercise with a sensible diet which limits calorie intake without depriving you of the essential nutrients you need.